atxtechbro/tech-skills-gym/w3m-exercises.md

-# W3M Browser Learning Exercises

-This document contains a structured set of exercises following the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21) for learning the w3m text-based browser.

-## Exercise Structure

-Each Fibonacci level contains a specific number of tasks that build upon previous knowledge:
-- Level 1 (first): 1 task - Basic introduction
-- Level 1 (second): 1 task - Core navigation
-- Level 2: 2 tasks - Essential operations
-- Level 3: 3 tasks - Intermediate features
-- Level 5: 5 tasks - Advanced navigation and file handling
-- Level 8: 8 tasks - Configuration and customization
-- Level 13: 13 tasks - Integration with other tools
-- Level 21: 21 tasks - Mastery challenges and real-world applications

-## Fibonacci Level 1 (First) - Introduction to W3M

-### Exercise 1/8: Getting Started with W3M
-- **Objective**: Launch w3m and understand the interface
-- **Instructions**:
-  1. Open your terminal
-  2. Type `w3m` to launch the browser
-  3. Observe the interface elements
-  4. Press `q` to quit
-  5. Launch w3m again with a specific URL: `w3m example.com`
-- **Why This Matters**: Understanding how to launch w3m and recognize its interface elements is the foundation for all future browsing
-- **Expected Output**: Successfully launching and exiting w3m
-- **Key Commands**:
-  - `w3m` - Launch browser
-  - `w3m [URL]` - Open specific website
-  - `q` - Quit w3m

-## Fibonacci Level 1 (Second) - Basic Navigation

-### Exercise 2/8: Basic Navigation
-- **Objective**: Learn to navigate web pages in w3m
-- **Instructions**:
-  1. Launch w3m with `w3m example.com`
-  2. Use arrow keys to move the cursor
-  3. Press `Space` to scroll down one page
-  4. Press `b` to scroll up one page
-  5. Press `Tab` to move between links
-  6. Press `Enter` to follow a link
-  7. Press `B` to go back to the previous page
-- **Why This Matters**: Efficient navigation is essential for browsing the web in a text-based environment
-- **Expected Output**: Ability to move around web pages and follow links
-- **Key Commands**:
-  - Arrow keys - Move cursor
-  - `Space` - Page down
-  - `b` - Page up
-  - `Tab` - Next link
-  - `Enter` - Follow link
-  - `B` - Back to previous page

-## Fibonacci Level 2 - Essential Operations

-### Exercise 3/8: URL Operations
-- **Objective**: Learn to work with URLs directly
-- **Instructions**:
-  1. Launch w3m
-  2. Press `U` to enter a new URL
-  3. Type a URL (e.g., `wikipedia.org`) and press Enter
-  4. Press `v` to view the current page's URL
-  5. Press `a` to bookmark the current page
-- **Why This Matters**: Direct URL manipulation allows you to quickly navigate to specific sites
-- **Expected Output**: Successfully navigating to websites by entering URLs
-- **Key Commands**:
-  - `U` - Enter URL
-  - `v` - View current URL
-  - `a` - Add bookmark

-### Exercise 4/8: Working with Links
-- **Objective**: Master link management in w3m
-- **Instructions**:
-  1. Navigate to a page with multiple links
-  2. Press `Esc` then `l` to show all links on the page
-  3. Use numbers to select a specific link
-  4. Press `Esc` then `L` to show all links you've visited
-  5. Try `Shift + M` to open a link in an external browser
-- **Why This Matters**: Efficient link management is crucial for navigating complex websites
-- **Expected Output**: Ability to view, select, and manage links in different ways
-- **Key Commands**:
-  - `Esc` then `l` - List links
-  - `Esc` then `L` - Show link history
-  - `Shift + M` - Open link in external browser

-## Additional Fibonacci Levels

-The remaining exercises would follow the same pattern, with increasing complexity and number of tasks per Fibonacci level.
-Each exercise would build upon skills learned in previous exercises.

-## How to Use These Exercises

-1. Start with Exercise 1 and work through each exercise in order
-2. Complete all tasks in an exercise before moving to the next
-3. Use the session template to track your progress
-4. If you encounter difficulties, make note of them for focused practice
-5. After completing all exercises at one Fibonacci level, review before moving to the next

-Remember: The goal is not speed but mastery.
-Take your time with each exercise to fully understand the concepts and commands.
+# W3M Browser Exercises

+A progressive series of exercises for learning the w3m text-based browser, following a Fibonacci sequence of complexity.

+## How to Use This Guide

+1. Install w3m if not already installed: `sudo apt-get install w3m`
+2. Work through exercises in order
+3. Use `q chat` in your terminal for follow-up questions about any exercise
+4. Track your progress in a personal notes file

+## Exercise 1: Basic Navigation (Fibonacci Level 1)

+**Goal**: Launch w3m and navigate a simple webpage

+**Instructions**:
+1. Open a terminal
+2. Launch w3m with: `w3m https://lite.duckduckgo.com`
+3. Use arrow keys to navigate the page
+4. Press `q` to quit, then `y` to confirm

+**Why This Matters**: Basic navigation is the foundation of using any text-based browser

+**Key Commands**:
+- Arrow keys: Move cursor
+- Space/Page Down: Next page
+- b/Page Up: Previous page
+- q: Quit
+- y/n: Confirm/cancel

+## Exercise 2: Link Navigation (Fibonacci Level 1)

+**Goal**: Navigate between links and open them

+**Instructions**:
+1. Launch w3m with: `w3m https://lite.duckduckgo.com`
+2. Use Tab key to jump between links
+3. Press Enter to follow a link
+4. Use Backspace to go back to the previous page
+5. Try searching for "w3m browser tutorial" and following a result

+**Why This Matters**: Efficient link navigation is essential for browsing the web in a text interface

+**Key Commands**:
+- Tab: Move to next link
+- Shift+Tab: Move to previous link
+- Enter: Follow link
+- Backspace: Go back to previous page

+## Exercise 3: Text Search (Fibonacci Level 2)

+**Goal**: Search for text within pages

+**Instructions**:
+1. Open a content-rich page: `w3m https://en.wikipedia.org/wiki/Text-based_web_browser`
+2. Press `/` to initiate search
+3. Type a search term (e.g., "history")
+4. Press Enter to search
+5. Use `n` to find the next occurrence
+6. Use `N` to find the previous occurrence

+**Why This Matters**: Finding specific information quickly is crucial for efficient browsing

+**Key Commands**:
+- /: Start search
+- n: Next match
+- N: Previous match

+## Exercise 5: Bookmarks (Fibonacci Level 3)

+**Goal**: Create and manage bookmarks

+**Instructions**:
+1. Navigate to a page you want to bookmark
+2. Press `a` to add current page to bookmarks
+3. Enter a bookmark name when prompted
+4. Press `v` to view your bookmarks
+5. Navigate to a bookmark and press Enter to visit it
+6. In bookmark list, press `a` to add a new bookmark URL
+7. In bookmark list, press `d` to delete a bookmark

+**Why This Matters**: Bookmarks allow quick access to frequently visited pages

+**Key Commands**:
+- a: Add bookmark (when viewing a page)
+- v: View bookmarks
+- a: Add URL (when in bookmark list)
+- d: Delete bookmark (when in bookmark list)

+## Exercise 8: File Operations (Fibonacci Level 5)

+**Goal**: Download and view files

+**Instructions**:
+1. Navigate to a page with downloadable content
+2. Move cursor to the download link
+3. Press Enter to follow the link
+4. If prompted to download, press `D`
+5. Specify the download location
+6. To view local HTML files: `w3m /path/to/file.html`
+7. To view local text files: `w3m /path/to/file.txt`

+**Why This Matters**: Managing files is essential for saving and accessing content offline

+**Key Commands**:
+- D: Download link target
+- o: Open local file

+## Exercise 13: Configuration (Fibonacci Level 8)

+**Goal**: Customize w3m settings

+**Instructions**:
+1. Press `o` to open options menu
+2. Navigate through different setting categories
+3. Toggle options with Space
+4. Change values by typing new ones
+5. Save settings with `[OK]` button
+6. Create/edit ~/.w3m/config file for permanent changes
+7. Try changing display settings like color, default charset, etc.

+**Why This Matters**: Customization improves usability and adapts the browser to your needs

+**Key Commands**:
+- o: Options menu
+- Space: Toggle options
+- Arrow keys: Navigate options

+## Exercise 21: Advanced Integration (Fibonacci Level 13)

+**Goal**: Integrate w3m with other command-line tools

+**Instructions**:
+1. Pipe content to w3m: `echo "<html><body><h1>Hello</h1></body></html>" | w3m -T text/html`
+2. Use w3m for HTML email viewing in mutt/neomutt
+3. Set up w3m as the MIME handler for HTML in terminal email clients
+4. Configure w3m as the default browser for terminal applications
+5. Use w3m in scripts to extract web content: `w3m -dump https://example.com > content.txt`

+**Why This Matters**: Integration with other tools creates a seamless terminal workflow

+**Key Commands**:
+- Various command-line options:
+  - `-dump`: Output rendered page to stdout
+  - `-T`: Specify content type
+  - `-cookie`: Enable cookie processing
+  - `-no-cookie`: Disable cookie processing

+## Follow-Up Learning

+For any exercise, use `q chat` in your terminal to ask follow-up questions like:

+- "Can you explain more about w3m bookmark management?"
+- "What are some advanced keyboard shortcuts for w3m navigation?"
+- "How can I configure w3m to display images in the terminal?"
+- "What's the best way to handle forms in w3m?"

+Track your progress by creating notes in the progress-data directory after completing each exercise.